 Central to the work of forgiveness is the task of working through our feelings of anger.
 In the painful story just told, the anger of the man who betrays his wife, the rage of the woman betrayed, the hostility of the disillusioned daughter, the alienation in “the other woman,” the malice of years spent spiting each other, the bitterness of exacting repayment, the wrath of a man long ignored all shows how anger takes many forms in human tragedies.

 Repressed anger hurts and keeps on hurting.
 If you always deal with it simply by holding it firmly in check or sweeping it under the rug, without any form of release or healing, it can produce rigidity and coldness in personality.
-Even worse, hostilities pushed down into the depths of consciousness have a way of fermenting into other problems-depression, anxiety, and eventually mental breakdown.
+Even worse, hostilities pushed down into the depths of consciousness have a way of fermenting into other problems.
+They cause depression, anxiety, and eventually mental breakdown.
 Or repressed anger may come out indirectly in critical attitudes, scape-goating, or irritableness.

-Repression is an unwholesome and potentially dangerous way of dealing with anger, but obviously it’s safer than venting our anger on everybody else.
+Repression is an unwholesome and potentially dangerous way of dealing with anger.
+However, it is obviously safer than venting our anger on everybody else.
 If the choice is between expressing anger by venting our venom or repressing it, then we better choose the latter.
 It’s safer for others, for society, and ultimately for ourselves.

 Dr. Willard Harris of Ohio State University reports that anger and fear affect the heart in identical ways: the pulse speeds up, and the breathing rate doubles.
 “Acute anger has been associated with an acute heart attack.
 Heart damage can be done by repeated bouts of anger over a long period of time.